With homage to Julio Iglesias and Willie Nelson – two names I’m not sure I’d ever have put in the same sentence!

 But 16/17 isn’t the erudite, calm all-knowing manhood of a 19/20yr old – when – as a less spotty, limited addition male student in a predominantly female college l secured the financial wherewithal and the ‘outdoor-man’ ego to strut my stuff in an iconic Helly Hanson full zip fleece.

-I was there at the very front of the fleece revolution that would serve me well as patient parent in the coldest part of the north of England known as ‘the playground’ at my daughters primary school at home time.
+I was there at the very front of the fleece revolution that would serve me well as a doting waiting parent in the coldest part of the north of England known as ‘the playground’ at my daughters primary school at home time.

 But on those hazy fleecy days of college my beloved Helly Hanson was the perfect coming together of Aran and sweatshirt and logo – I’d come home, I’d found True Love.